druidfi/guidelines/docs/amazee_logs.md

 # How to analyze logs from Amazee.io hosted site

-How to configure Xdebug when using Docker and amazee.io.
+How to get logs from production environment to your local and analyze them.

 ## Requirements